apache/airflow/docs/apache-airflow/howto/dynamic-dag-generation.rst

 For example you could set ``DEPLOYMENT`` variable differently for your production and development environments.
 The variable ``DEPLOYMENT`` could be set to ``PROD`` in your production environment and to ``DEV`` in your development environment.
-Then you could build your dag differently in production and development environment, depending on the value of the environment variable.
+Then you could build your DAG differently in production and development environment, depending on the value of the environment variable.

 .. code-block:: python